matrix-org/areweoidcyet/index.md

 | Allow user to add multiple email addresses and verify them                                                                                                    | Allow HS to use email as target for notifications.
 Also used for Identity Server?                                                                 | OPTIONAL    | ✅                                                                                                  | ❌ Would need extension                                                                                                           | ❌<a href="https://support.okta.com/help/s/question/0D51Y00006cnHn1SAE/activation-email-to-secondary-email-address?language=en_US">Only one additional email </a>+ no verification(?) | ✅ Yes, through Metadata                        | ❌<a href="https://community.auth0.com/t/can-we-verify-additional-emails/49545">Additional custom fields</a> but no verification                                         |
 | Allow user to add phone numbers and verify them                                                                                                               | ?                                                                                                                                                 | OPTIONAL    | ❌                                                                                                  |                                                                                                                                   |                                                                                                                                                                                       | ✅ Yes, if a Twillio account is configured      | ❌                                                                                                                                                                       |
 | Those email address and phone number exposed via ID token and or user info endpoint                                                                           |                                                                                                                                                   |             |                                                                                                     |                                                                                                                                   |                                                                                                                                                                                       | ✅ Yes, claims can be asserted to the ID Token  |                                                                                                                                                                          |

+🚫 MAS is only [planned to support upstream IdPs via OIDC](https://matrix-org.github.io/matrix-authentication-service/development/architecture.html#scope-and-goals).
+So, if you want to talk CAS or SAML you need to use a sidecar protocol converter.

 <a id="migration"></a>